manhchienkmagpt/preprocess_deepfake/README.md

 pip install -r requirements.txt
 ```

 On Kaggle, choose a GPU runtime before installing.
-On Windows, install a CUDA/cuDNN version compatible with your `onnxruntime-gpu` package.
+On Windows, install CUDA/cuDNN versions compatible with your `onnxruntime-gpu` and PyTorch packages.

+MTCNN uses `facenet-pytorch` and PyTorch.
+If PyTorch is not installed automatically in your environment, install the PyTorch build that matches your CUDA/CPU setup before running the MTCNN scripts.

 ## Download SCRFD ONNX

+Only SCRFD scripts need an ONNX model.
 Download an SCRFD ONNX model such as `scrfd_10g_bnkps.onnx` from the InsightFace model zoo, then pass its local path with `--scrfd_model`.

 Example path: